NinjaMuffin08/esx_eden_boatgarage/README.md

 - Some vehicles are impossible to enter
 - By looking good it is possible to duplicate vehicles
-- UNABLE TO STORE VEHICLE (NEED HELP FIXING THIS ISSUE)

 # How to use my version
 To put the vehicle in the garage: